YesiltasAlper/Loading-Robot/README.md

 ******************************************************************************************************************

-When the marble comes on the conveyor belt,sensor sees and conveyor belt gets slower.
+Loading robot has two modes,vacuum and catch.
+Loading robot gets the marbles on the rotating table by running these two modes.
-Then until sensor does not see marble which comes on the conveyor belt,marble is siliconized.
+Then it gives the marble to the conveyor belt by turning the roll which is on it.

 --> First folder contains PLC and HMI Software of Loading Robot.

 --> Second folder contains working video of Loading Robot.It needs to be downloaded.(24 MB and 1 min).

---> Third folder contains twenty four photos of PLC AND HMI Software of Loading Robot for project overview.
+--> Third folder contains twenty four photos of PLC and HMI Software of Loading Robot for project overview.

 --> Fourth folder contains a photo of Loading Robot Project.